-(Following is a short 10 minute paper that I delivered at AWP some years back on a panel about literature and the environment.
+(Following is a short 10 minute paper that I delivered at AWP several years back on a panel about writing and environmental activism.
 The “easy-reader score” that comes with this WordPress program tells me it’s not easy reading–which is part of the point of the paper.)

 I think of the word solastalgia, and though I don’t always embrace neologisms, this word sticks: “The pain experienced when there is recognition that the place where one resides and that one loves is under immediate assault…a homesickness that one gets when one is still home.”